ss4328/Drexsell/README.md

 • Used Gannt-Charts and Agile development for better productivity

+• Used bitbucket and google drive for synchronization

 • Made use of messenger groups and team huddles for effective communication among the team

 • Website: https://www.drexsell.com